YukunXia/Digital-Twin-An-Open-Source-Solution/README.md

 ### Further Comments:

 - There're a lot of comments in the `script.py`.
 Please read them if you are willing to understand more about the "ugly" trade-offs and tricks in the code.
+- There could be plenty of ways to improve the `script.py`, and in the demonstration video, you may notice some spurious behaviors, eg. sudden large body rotations.